delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Does Delaware Divorce Mediation Work?

 The court may pass an order for mediation that mandates the parties to work out their differences and reach a mutual, non-judicial resolution.
-Mediation in Delaware divorce occurs mostly in cases that involve child custody and visitations.
+Mediation in Delaware divorce occurs mostly in cases that involve child custody and visitation.
 The court assigns a mediator/counselor that will help the spouses to resolve their issues while being neutral.
 If a resolution occurs, the counselor prepares a consent order that the spouses sign and a judge endorses.
 However, the court schedules a divorce hearing if the mediation process fails.

 How Long After Mediation is Divorce Final in Delaware?